-Lynne Coslett-Charlton, MD, Treasurer, is managing partner of OB/Gyn Associates in Wilkes-Barre with clinical staff privileges at Wyoming Valley Healthcare System and Geisinger Health System.
+Lynne Coslett-Charlton, MD, Vice-Chair, is managing partner of OB/Gyn Associates in Wilkes-Barre with clinical staff privileges at Wyoming Valley Healthcare System and Geisinger Health System.
 She is active in private practice and serves as Assistant Clinical Professor at The Commonwealth Medical College and volunteer staff physician at Volunteers in Medicine in Luzerne County.

-Stephen Smith, MD, Secretary, is a practicing physician at Abington Perinatal Associates and resides in Gwynedd Valley.
+Stephen Smith, MD, Treasurer, is a practicing physician at Abington Perinatal Associates and resides in Gwynedd Valley.
 He serves as the Vice Chairman, Department of Obstetrics and Gynecology at Abington Memorial Hospital and as Clinical Assistant Clinical Professor in the Department of Obstetrics and Gynecology, Temple University School of Medicine.
 He is also the Associate Program Director of the residency and Medical Student Clerkship Director at Abington Memorial Hospital.

 After receiving his B.S. in Chemical Engineering at Lafayette College, he obtained his M.D. degree from UMDNJ-New Jersey Medical School.
 He completed his residency at Abington Memorial Hospital and then a Maternal-Fetal Medicine fellowship at Pennsylvania Hospital in Philadelphia.